The Truth About Artificial Sweeteners

 Oral Microbiome

-This is good news to your dental hygiene and I’m sure dentists out there will appreciate this, but most NNS has positive effects on the oral microbiome, reducing cavity-associated bacteria populations in the mouth.
-Sucralose actually has this effect the strongest followed closely behind by stevia; preventing deleterious bacteria from growing.
+Most sugar substitutes have positive effects on the oral microbiome, reducing cavity-associated bacteria in the mouth.
+Sucralose actually has this effect the strongest, followed closely behind by Stevia; preventing harmful bacteria from growing.
 But since it’s quite obvious they have bacteria-altering properties in the mouth, it would follow they’re also altering things in the gut.

 Gut Microbiome